ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-03-22-git-reset-and-git-revert-managing-mistakes-in-git.md

 {%- endhighlight -%}

 ### Unstaging changes
 Suppose you already put some changes into staged area and want to move to the unstaged area.
-The following command unstages the specified file, removing it from the staging area while preserving the changes in the working directory.
+The following command unstages a specified file, removing it from the staging area while preserving the changes in the working directory.

 {%- highlight bash -%}
 git reset HEAD <file>